 Human Factors in Security and Privacy Group

-Whenever a computing system requires interaction with users, e.g., when users have to manage passwords or adjust their privacy settings, decisions have to be made on both sides – on the side of the users and on the side of the security experts.
+Whenever a computing system requires interaction with users in security and privacy domains, e.g., when users have to manage passwords or adjust their privacy settings, decisions have to be made on both sides – on the side of the users and on the side of the security experts.
 In the Human Factors in Security and Privacy Group, we take a closer look at how people interact with security and privacy mechanisms.
 We investigate security and privacy attitudes and behavior of end users and of security experts.

-Research questions cover the following fields but are not limited to it:
+Research questions cover, but are not limited to, the following areas:

 - Mental models of security and privacy